 For information about loan periods for various collections, please see Guideline 253.

-Books, CDs, DVDs, and laptops may be checked out by placing a request for the item in the catalog and then scheduling a curbside pick-up.
-AV equipment may be checked out by submitting a request with the Digital Media Lab.
+Books, CDs, DVDs, and laptops are available to be checked out in person at the library.
+You may also place a request for the item in the catalog and then schedule a curbside pickup.
+AV equipment may be checked out at the Digital Media Lab.

 Materials needed longer than the regular loan periods may be renewed, provided another user has not requested them.